 Risotto is one of my favorite dishes to make because, contrary to popular belief, it's incredibly easy.
 Plus, it's ridiculously versatile and I'm pretty sure I could eat a different kind of risotto every night for dinner and never tire of it.

-I've made all kinds of risotto from BLT to blue cheese to tomato and sausage.
+I've made all kinds of risotto from BLT to blue cheese to tomato and sausage to a simple garlic parmesan.
 I've even made a risotto that you can eat for breakfast!
 To be fair, you are free to eat any risotto dish for breakfast, but this specific one is made with bacon and poached eggs.

 Another food I'm a big fan of is chicken parmesan.
 So, when I got it in my head to make a chicken parmesan risotto, I knew it needed to happen immediately.